isomerpages/gb-assist/_productivity-solutions-grant/2a-it-agriculture.md

     content: There is currently no equipment available on the Productivity Solutions Grant for the specified sector.
   - title: Accounting Management, Inventory Management and Sales Management System
     content: There is currently no equipment available on the Productivity Solutions Grant for the specified sector.
-  - title: Customer Relationship Management<br/>Customer Relationship Management Solution helps companies manage their interaction with current and potential customers.
-It uses customer’s history with the company to improve business relationships with customers, specifically, focusing on customer retention.
+  - title: Customer Relationship Management
     content: There is currently no equipment available on the Productivity Solutions Grant for the specified sector.
 ---

-## PSG Pre-scoped IT Solutions
+## Pre-scoped IT Solutions for Agriculture

 Solutions supported under the Productivity Solutions Grant are regularly reviewed.
 Do take note of the current support levels and grant caps.